syahmizayn/Crack-Concrete-Image-Classification/README.md

 # Crack-Concrete-Image-Classification
 This repository contains code for a deep learning project that classifies images of cracked concrete using TensorFlow and Streamlit.

+**Data Source**
+The dataset used for this project is sourced from two research papers:

+"Performance Comparison of Pretrained Convolutional Neural Networks on Crack Detection in Buildings" by Ç.F. Özgenel and A. Gönenç Sorguç, presented at ISARC 2018 in Berlin.

+"Road Crack Detection Using Deep Convolutional Neural Network" by Lei Zhang, Fan Yang, Yimin Daniel Zhang, and Y.J.
+Zhang, published in the 2016 IEEE International Conference on Image Processing (ICIP).
+[DOI: 10.1109/ICIP.2016.7533052]

 **Data Preparation**
 The dataset is downloaded from a public URL using the requests library and stored in a RAR file.
 The downloaded RAR file is extracted, and any images with unsupported extensions are removed from the dataset.